-Many camps offer programs to children with special needs including physical challenges, medical conditions, developmental, behavioral or learning disabilities.
+Many camps offer programs to children with special needs including physical challenges, medical conditions, and developmental, behavioral, or learning disabilities.
 Whatever their mandate, and whether the camp provides shadows or support staff or requires parents to send someone familiar and experienced in working with their child, these camps have facilities that are adapted for children with special needs and medical/camp staff who are trained to work with these campers.

 Calgary’s Child Magazine © 2017 Calgary’s Child